 Before Windows starts the process it gives a couple more opportunities to cancel, along with a notice that you’ll have to reinstall some apps and programs.
 It also reminds you that if you had a password on your previous version of Windows then you’ll require it once the process is finished.
 If you’re happy to proceed then just click Next.

 Downgrade Windows 10 by the clean installation

 When you upgrade to windows 10 from windows 8.1 or windows 7 windows will keep your old windows files As named windows.old to revert back to your old windows.
-This windows.old folder keep lots of space (around 30 GB) so windows Automatically delete the folder after 1 month To save your space.
+This windows.old folder keeps lots of space (around 30 GB) so windows Automatically deletes the folder after 1 month To save your space.

 Clean Install Windows 8.1 or 7

-First insert the Windows installation media to the DVD drive.
+First, insert the Windows installation media into the DVD drive.
 Restart your computer and boot it from that drive.
 This usually requires either entering a keyboard command to open the boot menu or entering the BIOS (or UEFI on newer laptops and tablets) and manually selecting the drive.
 For discs, select your CD or DVD drive.
 For thumb drives, select “USB” or “USB-HDD.”